Hans Peter Jørgen Julius Thomsen: Life and work

-Thomsen was born in Copenhagen, and spent his life in that city.
+Thomsen was born in Copenhagen, where he spent his life.
 From 1847 to 1856 he taught chemistry at the Polytechnic, where from 1883 to 1892 he was the director.
 From 1856 to 1866 he was on the staff of the military high school.
 In 1866 he was appointed professor of chemistry at the university, and retained that chair until his retirement from active work in 1891.

 A friend and colleague of Ludwig A. Colding, who was one of the early advocates of the principle of conservation of energy, Thomsen did much to found the field of thermochemistry.
 In particular, between 1869 and 1882, he carried out a great number of determinations of the heat evolved or absorbed in chemical reactions, such as the formation of salts, oxidation and reduction, and the combustion of organic compounds.
 His collected results were published from 1882 to 1886 in four volumes under the title Thermochemische Untersuchungen, and also a resume in English under the title "Thermochemistry" in 1908.
 In 1857 he established in Copenhagen a process for manufacturing soda from cryolite, obtained from the west coast of Greenland.
 Although his efforts at determining the structure of benzene were unsuccessful, the Thomsen graph $K_{3,3}$ in mathematical graph theory is named after him, from an 1886 paper in which he proposed a benzene structure based on this graph.

 Thomsen was elected a member of the Royal Swedish Academy of Sciences in 1880, and a Foreign Honorary Member of the American Academy of Arts and Sciences in 1884.
 He was awarded the Royal Society's Davy Medal in 1883.

 Thomsen served on the Copenhagen City Council from 1861 to 1894, to which he lent his expertise in a number of areas during the city's development.

 Katherine Alice Burke translated his book on systematic research in thermochemistry into English.
 This translation appeared in print in 1905.